For Managers and Supervisors

 Summary: The provisions of Indiana Code Title 22, Article 3 provides for employers to pay--and employees to accept--compensation for personal injury or death by an accident arising out of and in the course employment.

 - Policy: See the policy index to locate the Worker's Compensation policy for a specific employee group.

 Summary: IU recognizes its responsibility to provide a safe and healthful working environment.
 This includes efforts to promptly investigate and address health and safety issues, providing training and safety equipment for employees who perform dangerous tasks, and providing information on hazardous materials.

-- See the policy index to locate the health and safety policy for certain employee groups.
+- Policy: See the policy index to locate the health and safety policy for certain employee groups.

 - Web: Indiana University Environmental Health and Safety

 - Poster: Safety and Health Protection on the Job - English | Spanish